rigetti/pyquil/docs/source/start.rst

    sudo apt-get install liblapack-dev libblas-dev libffi-dev

-Or on rpm systems (e.g. Amazon Linux) with
+Or on any rhel-derivative systems (e.g. Amazon Linux) with

 ::